Titles and Roles

 - Emory University School of Medicine

-James Bates, MD, is Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine.
-Dr. Bates practices general radiation oncology and specializes in the treatment of head and neck cancer, and lymphoma.
-He treats patients at Emory University Hospital Midtown and Emory Proton Therapy Center.
+James Bates, MD, is assistant professor in the Department of Radiation Oncology at Emory University School of Medicine.
+A board certified radiation oncologist, Dr. Bates specializes in the treatment of head and neck cancer, and lymphoma.
+He treats patients at Winship Cancer Institute at Emory Midtown and Emory Proton Therapy Center.

 Dr. Bates received his Medical Degree with Distinction in Community Service from University of Rochester School of Medicine and Dentistry in Rochester, New York where he also completed his internship in internal medicine.
 He completed his residency in radiation oncology at University of Florida Health/Shands Hospital in Gainesville, Florida.